 Mirroring the analysis in the steady case, the FTLE fields for both DA-LCS and divided differences are shown in Figures \ref{f:periodic_abc_ftle_da} and \ref{f:periodic_abc_ftle_dd}, respectively.
 Again, there is little qualitative difference between the two fields.
 The differences in smoothness in the helicity fields are, however, more pronounced between Figures \ref{f:periodic_abc_helicity_da} and \ref{f:periodic_abc_helicity_dd}.
-The main wishbone-like structure is particularly `spiky' when using divided differences, which conceptually requires the strainline integration to track a numerically noisy ridge.
-With DA-LCS, there is a smooth, well-defined ridge of consistently low helicity for the algorithm to track with much lower numerical noise; in fact, our helicity threshold is approximately two orders of magnitude lower than used in literature but recovers qualitatively similar structures.
+The main wishbone-like structure is particularly `spiky' when using divided differences.
+With DA-LCS, there is a smooth, well-defined ridge of consistently low helicity for the algorithm to detect with much lower numerical noise; in fact, our helicity threshold is approximately two orders of magnitude lower than used in literature but recovers qualitatively similar structures.

 Finally, the strainlines on the $z = 0$ plane for this system computed using DA-LCS are shown in Figure \ref{f:periodic_abc_final_strainlines}.
 Approximately $250$ strainline segments determine the full strainline structure on the $z = 0$ plane for this example.
 As with the steady ABC flow, the distribution of the number of strainlines with respect to their length is largely bimodal, and the majority of these segments are found in the `loops' in the strainline structure.